Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 This script will not only install Nextcloud, selected apps and collabora ready to be used.
 It also schedules cronjobs to your root user to keep Nextcloud updated.
-If you want less/other apps to be installed just edit setup.sh accordingly.
+If you want less/other Nextcloud apps to be installed just edit setup.sh accordingly.

 I would suggest also to install [Watchtower](https://github.com/Sim0nW0lf/Docker-Atelier/tree/master/Watchtower) to keep Collabora and your other apps updated aswell.